Skip to main content

 Dr. Mendez’s research interests include clinical trial research focused on the treatment of gliomas and primary central nervous system lymphoma.
 His other interest is medical education with a focus on teaching and mentoring medical students, residents, and fellows.

 Dr. Mendez is originally from Wichita Falls, Texas.
-He enjoys playing tennis and traveling to international destinations with his partner, who is a Radiologist in the Breast Imaging Division at the University of Utah.
+He enjoys playing tennis and traveling the world.

 Board Certification and Academic Information